hanlin487/How-the-U.S.-Sees-Us/README.md

 Run server.py and it'll give you a local hosted address where the user will be able to upload images to be run through the program.

-I only did the server side, the actual algorithm detecting thing was done by https://github.com/arefmalek